What is renewable energy?

 In general, renewable energy is more expensive to produce and to use than fossil fuel energy.
 Favorable renewable resources are often located in remote areas, and it can be expensive to build power lines from the renewable energy sources to the cities that need the electricity.
 In addition, renewable sources are not always available:

 - Clouds reduce electricity from solar power plants.

 - Days with low wind reduce electricity from wind farms.

 - Droughts reduce the water available for hydropower.

 Wood is our second-largest source of renewable energy

 What are the different types of renewable energy?

 Biomass energy—Biomass energy is produced from nonfossilized plant materials.
-Wood and wood waste are the largest sources of biomass energy, followed by biofuels and municipal solid waste.
+Wood and wood waste are the largest sources of biomass energy in the United States, followed by biofuels and municipal solid waste.

 Wood—Wood biomass includes wood pellets; wood chips from forestry operations; residues from lumber, pulp/paper, and furniture mills; and fuel wood for space heating.
 The largest single source of wood energy is black liquor, a residue of pulp, paper, and paperboard production.

 - Biofuels—Biofuels include ethanol and biodiesel.
 Most of the fuel ethanol used in the United States is produced from corn.
 Biodiesel is made from grain oils and animal fats.